Linking Citizenship and Employability Perspectives in Adult Learning (LICEAL)

 Activities and Outcome

-Through participatory learning and quality development process, the project will help educators and adult learning providing organisations to face the challenges of rapidly changing labour market and socio-economic conditions in their local contexts and will provide them with new learner-centred approaches.
-In particular, the partners are working at the following outcomes:
+Through a participatory learning and quality development process, the project will help educators and adult learning organisations face the challenges of rapidly changing labour market and socio-economic conditions in their local contexts.
+The project outcomes so far include:

 Publications